mars-monkey/install-mc-server/README.md

 ## Installation Instructions

 ### Dependencies
-In order to install this program, you must have `git` installed.
-To make sure it is installed run this command:
+In order to install this program, you must have `git` and `wget` installed.
+To install them, run this command
 ```
-sudo apt-get install git -y
+sudo apt-get install git wget -y
 ```

 ### Installation